 A Definition of Fleet Management

 Because fleet management is all-encompassing, it is difficult to define.
 Essentially, fleet management refers to the processes involved in overseeing a fleet of vehicles and related assets, as well as optimizing efficiency while minimizing costs and risk.
 Thus, fleet managers are responsible for controlling costs, maximizing profitability, and reducing fleet vehicle risks.

 Benefits of Fleet Management

 The benefits of fleet management are multi-fold.
-Namely, effective fleet management yields fuel savings, increases productivity, and improves customer service, and provides real-time visibility.
+Namely, effective fleet vehicle management yields fuel savings, increases productivity, improves customer service, and provides real-time visibility.

 GPS tracking solutions also reduce fuel by optimizing routes.
 Typically, companies that adopt these solutions reduce total miles driven by 5%-10%.
 Plan more efficient routes with access to maps detailing the location and destination of each fleet vehicle.
 You also can access driver and vehicle information while monitoring traffic and weather.
 Best of all, you can improve efficiency by sending the vehicle closest to the destination via the most direct route to improve customer service.

-- Fleet management increases productivity– Telematics solutionsfor fleet management also increase productivity.
-Robust telematics software features enhance productivity by helping you gauge maintenance, reduce idle time, downsize your fleet, improve your tracking and routing, monitor safety, and improve employee efficiency.
+- Fleet management increases productivity– Telematics solutions for fleet vehicle management also increase productivity.
+Robust telematics software features enhance productivity by helping you gauge maintenance, reduce idle time, downsize your fleet, improve your asset tracking and routing, monitor safety, and improve employee efficiency.

 One of the best ways that telematics solutions make fleets more productive is in tracking maintenance.
 Fleets can’t operate when vehicles are in for unscheduled maintenance or break down, and telematics helps you be proactive with preventive maintenance.
 You’ll know how many hours your vehicles run and get real-time insights into engine hour data to optimize preventive maintenance schedules.
 You’ll also know exactly when to replace vehicles.